By Jun P. Espina | Last updated on April 2nd, 2021 at 08:29 am

 — Mark 7:6-8

 The following Scripture proves that the born-again Christian doctrine about the Lord’s Supper is indeed biblical.
 Second, the teaching we call “Transubstantiation” is nowhere to be found in the Holy Scriptures.
-Once again, take note that both baptism and the Lord’s Supper are types of the Gospel, that is about the death of Christ for the remission of our sins and His resurrection to confirm all His promises concerning our eternal life with Him in heaven.
+Once again, take note that both baptism and the Lord’s Supper are types of the Gospel, which is about the death of Christ for the remission of our sins and His resurrection to confirm all His promises concerning our eternal life with Him in heaven.

 —1 Corinthians 11:23-26